tsonika/intro-ngs-manuals/docs/modules/btp-module-velvet/velvet.md

 There are only a few compressed and stretched mates compared to happy mates.
 There are similar numbers of stretched and compressed mates.

+!!! note "Question"
     What is the mean and standard deviation of the insert size reported under the Libraries tab?

+!!! success ""
+    ???
+"Answer"
-TODO Mean: 226 bp SD: 25 bp
+        Mean: 226 bp SD: 25 bp

+!!! note "Question"
     Look at the actual distribution of insert sizes for this library.
 Does the mean and SD reported in both places now match?

+!!! success ""
+    ???
+"Answer"
         Yes

+!!! note "Question"
     Can you find a region with an unusually high proportion of stretched, compressed, incorrectly orientated or linking mates?
 What might this situation indicate?

+!!! success ""
+    ???
+"Answer"
         This would indicate a possible misassembly and worthy of further investigation.
         Look at the largest scaffold, there are stacks of stretched pairs which span contig boundaries.
 This indicates that the gap size has been underestimated during the scaffolding phase.

 Velvet and Data Quality
 -----------------------